dd86k/ddcpuid/README.md

 ddcpuid is a x86 processor information tool.
 Currently supports Intel and AMD processors.

+- Can be used as a stand-alone tool or as a library.
+- BetterC compatible.
+- DUB compatible.
+- Does not rely on either the C runtime nor the D runtime.
+- Surpasses CPU-Z, [Intel's Go CPUID](https://github.com/intel-go/cpuid/) module, and Phobos' `core.cpuid` module.
-_Currently featuring 240 CPUID bits documented and counting!_
+- _Currently featuring 240 CPUID bits documented and counting!_

 The latest version of the technical ddcpuid manual is available here:
 [dd86k.space](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF).